 When will unit inspections start?

-The annual unit inspection process has started, and all inspections must be completed before the end of 2020.
+Due to necessary updates to our software and technology, the annual inspections will be required to run from May to September of this year.
 A 24-hour notice of entry will be given to you before your unit inspection.

 Who do I contact if I have more questions?